1992 National League Championship Series: Game 7

 With the winning run now on base and Ron Gant scheduled next, Leyland made a pitching change and brought in his closer, Stan Belinda, to make his second appearance of the series and attempt to preserve the victory for Drabek, who was responsible for all three baserunners.
 Gant hit a deep fly ball that was caught by Bonds, enabling Pendleton to score and put the Braves on the board.
 Damon Berryhill was the next batter and worked a 3–1 count out of Belinda.
 The next pitch appeared to cross the plate in the strike zone, but Marsh called it ball four; it was later speculated that at least two if not three of the pitches called balls to Berryhill would have been called strikes with McSherry behind the plate.
 Berryhill’s walk once again loaded the bases and moved the winning run, represented by a relatively slow-footed baserunner in Bream, into scoring position.

 With the pitcher's spot due in two batters, Cox went to his bench for a pinch hitter and summoned Brian Hunter to bat in place of second baseman Rafael Belliard.
 Belinda got him to pop up on the second pitch of the at-bat, which was caught for the second out by Lind.
 Francisco Cabrera, who had only appeared in seventeen games that season for the Braves, was sent up to try and keep Atlanta's season alive.

 Belinda fell behind Cabrera 2–0, then got a strike after Cabrera hit a sharp line drive foul to left.
-Before the next pitch, Van Slyke, playing center field, signaled to Bonds in left field that he should move a few steps in, so if Cabrera hit the ball to the left side again he could easily cut it off and prevent Bream, whose baserunning speed had been greatly affected by several knee injuries that required surgery during the course of his career, from scoring.
+Before the next pitch, centerfielder Van Slyke signaled to leftfielder Bonds, who was a lefthanded fielder, to move in a few steps, so as not to allow the winning run to score if Cabrera hit it to left again.
 Bonds, refusing to move, responded by giving the finger to his teammate.

 On the next pitch, Cabrera again hit a liner to left.
 The ball dropped in for a hit in front of Bonds, scoring Justice with the tying run.
-As Bonds went to field the ball, Atlanta third base coach Jimy Williams noticed that his positioning would require a throw across his body and decided to send Bream to the plate, feeling that LaValliere, the Pirates' catcher, might not be able to tag Bream if he had to field the ball and come back across the plate to make the play.
-Bonds' throw came in to the right of LaValliere before Bream reached him, but as Williams had predicted, the extra second LaValliere needed to come back to tag Bream enabled the veteran first baseman to slide in safely ahead of the tag with the series-winning run.
+As Bonds went to field the ball, Atlanta third base coach Jimy Williams watched the play develop.
+Bream, having had multiple knee injuries during the course of his career, was considered to be one of the slowest baserunners in the game.
+However, Williams saw that Bonds' positioning would cause him to throw the ball away from the plate, which would have forced LaValliere, the catcher to field the throw and then come back across the plate to make a tag, and thus made the decision to wave Bream around.
+As he had suspected, the throw from Bonds came in to the right, and the extra second that LaValliere needed to field the ball allowed Bream to slide in ahead of the tag with the winning run.